Catalysts and Petrochemicals

-“Upstream” manufacturing is mostly the province of large, diversified companies or mid-sized manufacturers that have chosen to focus on particular technologies.
-With well over 20 years of experience working exclusively on chemical transactions, Grace Matthews has established deep relationships with decision makers in virtually all of the major global chemical firms as well as hundreds of smaller or mid-sized firms, and we make use our extensive network to “get in front” of the right people in order to expedite the transaction process for our clients.
+Upstream manufacturing is mostly the province of large, diversified companies or midsize manufacturers that have chosen to focus on particular technologies.
+With more than 20 years of experience working exclusively on chemical transactions, Grace Matthews has established deep relationships with decision makers in virtually all of the major global chemical firms as well as hundreds of smaller or midsize firms.
+Our talented team of experts makes use of our extensive network to get in front of the right people at the right time to expedite petrochemical mergers and acquisitions transaction processes for our clients.

 We have completed transactions with private, public, and large multinational corporations across the chemical value chain, throughout the U.S. and the world.